MissPeperr/NSS-Pre-Work/live-code-examples/README.md

 - [Arrays](./arrays.js)

     > Dive a little deeper into arrays.
+(Has a lightning exercise)

 - [Objects](./objects.js)